-What are those things in your relationship that sap your love?
+What are those conversations you're avoiding?
+And what are you or your partner doing in the relationship that saps your love and connection?
 It might be little things that add up or bigger letdowns over time.

 For instance, you’re at a small dinner party with friends, and your partner makes fun of you sarcastically about something you shared in confidence.
 You smile and laugh along with the group, but inside you feel humiliated and hurt.
 Not knowing how to bring it up without sounding like a killjoy, you swallow it and tell yourself, “It’s no big deal.”

-What about when your partner commits to date night at seven at your favorite restaurant, but they show up at eight-thirty.
-So you miss your reservations and end up eating a late dinner at home.
+What about when your partner commits to date night at seven at your favorite restaurant, but they show up at seven-forty-five?
+Or worse, they call and say they can't make it!
+So you end up eating a late dinner at home of leftovers.
 Even though you feel hurt and disrespected, you pretend everything is okay.

 Or maybe your spouse works late most days and comes home exhausted each evening.
 They immediately plug into their iPad to decompress, scrolling news or social media feeds.
 Then they plop down in front of the television until they fall asleep.
 Feeling ignored, your sadness and resentment boil up, but you shut down and say nothing.
 After all, your partner is working hard.